myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-11T09:51:14.519Z
 >
 > Hi @neverfadingwood.bsky.social!
 I have released a corrected build.
 You should be able to paste both markdown and other text without any problems now :)

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-11T09:42:13.748Z
->
-> Hi @thenighttrain.co.uk!
-I have just released a corrected build.
-The new markdown pasting also works, and we can still paste text containing emojis, etc :)

-cc: @deck.blue

----
 <!-- MY-BSKY_TIMELINE:END -->